Breaking News | Kankara abduction not stage-managed – FG

 Mohammed noted that it was disappointing that days after the Kankara boys were abducted, some political groups had come to Abuja distributing vests and placing banners all over the streets.

-He stressed that times of national crisis such as the kidnapping of children should not be used to denigrate the military, adding that people should rather come together to proffer solutions.
+He stressed that times of national crisis such as kidnapping of children should not be used to denigrate the military, adding that people should rather come together to proffer solutions.
+(NAN)

 Comments